FAQs About Data Archiving for Businesses

 Data archiving, also known as EIA (Enterprise Information Archiving), is the process of creating long-term archives of all organizational data.
 Data is archived for various reasons, including compliance requirements, lawsuit management, storage reduction, business intelligence and information governance.
 Data archiving is a vital part of record management, which is preferable for organizations as a reference tool and is also a legal obligation in many cases.
 Companies see the many benefits that archiving offers aside from compliance obligations, so let’s explore further.

+Data archiving services help businesses and organizations secure data for long-term retention and storage.
+A strategic approach to data archiving will typically include security protocols, the ability to access data as needed, the amount of data required to be stored and/or processed, and the ability to protect the integrity of the data.
 Many years ago, when the need for electronic data retention first became a legal requirement, it was only related to emails, which had to be kept alongside paper records for around five years.
 However, in time, and as electronic communication grew exponentially, data archiving was required for many other forms of electronic communication.

 Today there is both a strategic and legal motivation for keeping accessible and functional archives of electronic communication in the following forms: